TheMightyQuynh/ELK/Secure_the_Cluster.md

 ```
    - Enter a value for the password when prompted (`elastic_data_2`)

-12. Open `/etc/elasticsearch/elasticsearch.yml` in the editor of your choice and add the below security configurations (optionally create a Security section to put these under):
+12. Open `/etc/elasticsearch/elasticsearch.yml` in an editor and add the below security configurations (optionally create a Security section to put these under):
 ```
 xpack.security.enabled: true
 xpack.security.transport.ssl.enabled: true